AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords.md

 Let us get started by entering our Google Adwords credentials into MBI:

 1. Go to the Connections page under **Manage Data > Integrations**.
-1. Click the **Add Integration** button, located on the upper-right side of the screen.
+1. Click **Add Integration**, located on the upper-right side of the screen.
 1. Click the **Google Adwords** icon.
 This will open the Google Adwords credentials page.
 1. Enter your Google Analytics credentials.
 Upon completion of the authorization process, you will be redirected back to MBI.
 1. A list of profile IDs will display.
 Check the profiles you want to connect to MBI.

      ![](../../../assets/cnnct-profile.png){: width="400"}

-1. Changes are saved automatically, so click the **Back to Connections** button when you are done.
+1. Changes are saved automatically, so click **Back to Connections** when you are done.

 If you have multiple profiles and need some help identifying which is which, refer to the **Connecting Multiple Google Analytics profiles** section below.